 CP-EiE checklist for school reopening (5 languages)

-This recent resource, available in English, French, Spanish, Portuguese, Arabic, Turkish, Kiswahili, is a checklist that proposes steps for CP and Education sectors to take as school prepare to re-open, following extended closure, in response to the COVID-19 pandemic.
+This recent resource, available in English, French, Spanish, Portuguese, Arabic, Turkish and Kiswahili, is a checklist that proposes steps for CP and Education sectors to take as school prepare to re-open, following extended closure, in response to the COVID-19 pandemic.

 This checklist provides a non-exhaustive list of suggested actions to coordinate inclusion of CP considerations during school re-opening.
 Sections 1, 2 and 3 suggest actions to address 3 main issues during the school re-opening phase (children at risk of dropping out; children experiencing child protection concerns; children in need of MHPSS) and section 4 provides an indicative timeline for incorporating CP considerations prior to reopening of schools, during reopening and while schools are reopened.